hrtechifyed/COPY-of-GROWWITHHR/ROADMAP.md

 M2 completion does not itself authorise the version cut.

-The private-beta route must remain excluded from public promotion until an explicit release decision changes the feature flag.
+The private-beta route remains excluded from public promotion until an explicit release decision changes the feature flag.

+No individual version-bearing file may be changed independently.

 ---

-# Immediate next validation tasks
+# Immediate next decision tasks

-1. Run `npm run version:check`.
-2. Run `npm run validate:compliance`.
-3. Run `npm run test:m2`.
-4. Run the complete `npm test` regression suite.
-5. Run stable assessment browser checks.
-6. Run Five-Act private-beta browser checks.
-7. Run `tests/e2e/analyze-company-v3-traceability.spec.ts`.
-8. Confirm maintained CI workflows report success.
-9. Record any corrective work revealed by validation.
-10. Mark M2 complete and validated only after every acceptance gate passes.
+1. Preserve the stable production route at `/analyze-company.html`.
+2. Keep `complianceDnaV3` disabled by default.
+3. Review whether to approve the coordinated `0.16.0-beta` version cut.
+4. Treat the version cut as one coordinated multi-file release operation.
-11. Review whether to begin M3 planning.
+5. Review whether to begin formal M3 planning.
-12. Approve or reject a coordinated `0.16.0-beta` version cut separately.
+6. Do not begin M3 implementation without an approved scope.
+7. Do not integrate traceability into stable report, PDF or email contracts without a separate migration decision.
+8. Continue maintaining M2 regression and browser coverage.